 Depending on your preferences, you and your sweetie might want to combine physical and virtual systems to suit your preferences.

 Consider ways that both of you will feel more in control of your money—something of utmost importance when you're new to being “two."

 - Using an app to keep track of regular automated bills

 - Withdrawing a set amount of cash for the partner who'd prefer a physical system

-- Taking 10 minutes a day to physically write down what you spent, in addition to having the app.
-At the end of the month, compare your notes to your tech to see if you’d like to adjust your method.
+- Take 10 minutes a day to physically write down what you spent, in addition to having the app.
+At the end of the month, compare your notes to your tech to see if you'd like to adjust your method.

 If you've decided to go digital in creating and keeping your budget, you'll quickly find there are hundreds of options, ranging from simple online worksheets to comprehensive software systems.